 The Company's client agreements hold account holders liable for all losses in their accounts and obligate the account holders to reimburse the Company for any account deficits in their accounts.
-As of March 31, 2021, the aggregate receivable from these client accounts, net of collections and other allowable deductions, was \$28,935,522, with no individual account receivable exceeding \$1,400,000.
-The Company continues to pursue collection of these receivables and intends both to enforce and to defend its rights aggressively, and to claim interest and costs of collection where applicable.
+As of March 31, 2022, the receivable from these client accounts, net of collections and other allowable deductions (the "Net Client Accounts Receivable"), was \$28,075,229, with no individual account receivable exceeding \$1,400,000. he Company recognized a cumulative-effect adjustment to record an allowance against these uncollected balances of \$8,234,559, as part of its CECL implementation effective October 1, 2020, and as of March 31, 2022, the allowance against these uncollected balances was \$7,980,023.

-During the Company's October 1, 2020 implementation of CECL, the new credit reserving model which is based on expected losses over the life of an asset and which applies to client deficits, the Company completed an assessment of the collectability of these accounts under this new guidance.
-As a result of the implementation, the Company recognized a cumulative-effect adjustment to record an allowance against these uncollected balances of \$8,234,559.
-The Company continues to assess collectability of these accounts quarterly, including the consideration of numerous arbitration proceedings the Company has initiated against these clients to recover deficit balances in their accounts.
 The Company believes it has a valid claim against these clients, based on the express language of the client contracts and legal precedent, and intends to pursue collection of these claims vigorously.
-As the Company moves through the collection and arbitration processes and additional information becomes available, the Company will continue considering information in its determination of any changes in the allowance against the carrying value of these uncollected balances.
+The Company will continue considering information in determining any changes in the allowance against the carrying value of these uncollected balances.

-Additionally, StoneX Financial Inc. has been named in arbitrations brought by clients seeking damages relating to the trading losses in these accounts.
+Additionally, the Company has been named in arbitrations brought by clients seeking damages relating to the trading losses in these accounts.
 The Company believes that such cases are without merit and intends to defend them vigorously.
 The ultimate outcome of these arbitrations cannot presently be determined; however, the Company believes the likelihood of a material adverse outcome is remote.